paketo-buildpacks/rfcs/text/0064-promote-ubi-builders.md

 Initially repositories were added to to paketo-community to reflect that they were under early development.

-The ubi builders have been being built and published since August 2023 and they use the common paketo workflows.
+The ubi builders have been being built and published since August 2023, and they use the common Paketo workflows.

 No major updates are planned to the builders at this time.